 Parents/ guardians, please remember to notify the school when your child will be absent.

 All schools have an answering machine which takes calls outside of normal school hours.
 Please include your child's name, homeroom number or teacher's name, and reason for absence when leaving a message.
 Thank you!Ashland High School: 508-881-0177Ashland Middle School: 508-881-0196David Mindess School: 508-881-0194Henry Warren School: 508-881-0188William Pittaway School: 508-881-0160

-“Pink Eye”.
 The child must have 24 hours of antibiotic treatment before returning to school.

 A child must be on prescription medication for 24 hours before returning to school.
 Weeping sores should be lightly covered with a dressing until they are crusted over and dried up completely.

-Other conditions are at the discretion of the school nurse.
+Guidelines for handling other conditions are at the discretion of the school nurse.

 Joseph Chartor, MD